- Amniocentesis may be performed for chromosome analysis or the detection of genetic defects and conditions in the fetus.

-- Amniocentesis can also be used to determine the maturity of the lungs of the fetus or the cause of unknown fever in the mother.
+- Amniocentesis can also be used to determine the maturity of the fetal lungs or the cause of a fever in the mother.

-- For genetic testing, chromosome analysis, and the evaluation of an abnormal alpha feto protein test, amniocentesis is usually performed between the 15th and 20th weeks of pregnancy.
+- For genetic testing, chromosome analysis, and the evaluation of an abnormal alpha feto-protein test, amniocentesis is usually performed between the 16th and 21st weeks of pregnancy.

 - The risk of fetal loss from the amniocentesis procedure is less than 1%.

 What is amniocentesis?

 - Amniocentesis is a procedure wherein a sample of fluid is removed from the amniotic sac for analysis.
 The amniotic sac is found within the uterine cavity.
 The amniotic sac is the fluid-filled structure inside a pregnant woman's uterus within which the baby lives.
 Fetal cells, proteins, and fetal urine freely move within this sac.